FOV Curvature Correction

 Tutorial

-The below video shows how the device can be used to image a plane mapped to the curvature of the eye of an insect.
+The feature tutorial video at the top shows how the device can be used to image a plane mapped to the curvature of the eye of an insect.
 It is performed on a microscope equipped with the RMR scanhead and a piezo objective stage.

 Script